wp-plugins/udinra-all-image-sitemap/readme.txt

 === Plugin Name ===
 Contributors: Udinra
-Tags: xml sitemaps, google sitemaps, image sitemap, seo, search engines , wordpress image sitemap Requires at least: 2.9.2
+Tags: xml sitemaps, google sitemaps, image sitemap, seo, search engines , google image sitemap Requires at least: 2.9.2
 Tested up to: 3.2.1
-Stable tag: 1.3
+Stable tag: 1.4

-Automatically generate Image Sitemaps (XML) from all images after adding new images in post/page.
+Automatically generates Image Sitemaps (XML) from your images and pings Google and Bing.Only Image sitemap plugin with this feature.

 == Description ==

-The plugin generates a XML Image Sitemap from the images used in your post excluding the images of advertising networks.The sitemap contains only your images.The images from advertising networks,affiliate programs are not part of sitemap.
+The plugin generates a XML Image Sitemap from the images used in your post excluding the images of advertising networks.The sitemap contains only your images.The images from advertising networks,affiliate programs are not part of sitemap.You don't need to upload your images through Wordpress upload(if you have used the images directly then also it will include the images).It pings Google and Bing automatically.

-New Feature 1.3

-Performance
+Freely Download plugin with all features from http://udinra.com/blog/udinra-image-sitemap

-New Feature in 1.2
+New Feature in 1.4

-1.Sub domain support.

-2.User requested features (available only in free version downloadable from http://udinra.com/blog/udinra-image-sitemap)
+Bug fixes and performance tuning

-New Feature in 1.1
+New Feature in 1.3

-1.Automatically creates image sitemap if post/page is published.Only Image Sitemap with this feature.

-2.SEO enhanced image caption (available only in free version downloadable from http://udinra.com/blog/udinra-image-sitemap)
+1.Automatically pings Google and Bing after creating the Image Sitemap.

 The sitemap contains all the important tags like

-1.image location  (available in both versions downloadable from wordpress and Udinra)
+1.image location

-2.image caption   (available only in free version downloadable from http://udinra.com/blog/udinra-image-sitemap)
+2.image caption

-3.image title     (available only in free version downloadable from http://udinra.com/blog/udinra-image-sitemap)
+3.image title

 Thus increasing the chances of your image ranking high in search engine results.If you have not mentioned title of the image while using in post or pages the plugin uses your alt text for title else title mentioned by you is used.